 - exchange of information, contents, methods and staff;

 - common programmes for education and qualification of staff, board members and volunteers in member organisations;

-- advocacy for education for democratic citizenship and human rights at the Council of Europe, European Union and United Nations;
+- advocacy for education for democratic citizenship and human rights at the Council of Europe and European Union;

 - common educational projects, exchange on standards and good practice.